Yahva-Ai/.github/profile/README.md

 # Welcome to Yahva Ai

 Welcome to the official GitHub organization for **Yahvai AI**!
 We are dedicated to building innovative AI-powered solutions that redefine how technology interacts with everyday challenges.
-Our focus spans a variety of cutting-edge projects including lawgpt applications, AI dating apps, smart traffic management systems, and more—each leveraging breakthrough agentic AI to transform industries.
+Our focus spans a variety of cutting-edge projects including lawgpt applications, AI dating apps, smart traffic management systems, and more each leveraging breakthrough agentic AI to transform industries.

 ## Our Mission